DS-VTON: An Enhanced Dual-Scale Coarse-to-Fine Framework for Virtual Try-On: Introduction

 \section{Introduction}

 Given a garment image and a person image, the goal of virtual try-on is to synthesize a photorealistic image of the person wearing the specified garment~\citep{han2018viton}.
-As a key enabling technology for online fashion and e-commerce, virtual try-on has attracted increasing attention in recent years~\citep{choi2021viton,ge2021parser,gou2023taming,lee2022high,morelli2022dress,morelli2023ladi,choi2025improving,chong2025catvton,zhou2025flowattention}.
+As a key enabling technology for online fashion and e-commerce, virtual try-on has attracted increasing attention in recent years~\citep{choi2021viton,ge2021parser,gou2023taming,lee2022high,zhang2024two,morelli2022dress,morelli2023ladi,choi2025improving,chong2025catvton,zhou2025flowattention}.

 This task involves two fundamental challenges: (1) accurately fitting the garment onto the human body, and (2) preserving fine-grained garment textures.
 Existing methods fall into two main categories: Generative Adversarial Networks (GANs)~\citep{goodfellow2020generative} and Diffusion Models~\citep{ho2020denoising,rombach2022high}.
 Early GAN-based approaches~\citep{choi2021viton,ge2021disentangled,lee2022high,xie2023gp} typically follow a two-stage pipeline: a warping module first aligns the garment with the target pose, followed by a generation module to synthesize the final image.
 While warping helps preserve garment appearance, the subsequent generation stage often leads to detail loss due to imperfect feature fusion.

-Recent diffusion-based methods~\citep{kim2024stableviton,zhu2023tryondiffusion,xu2025ootdiffusion,choi2025improving,zhou2025flowattention} address both structural alignment and texture preservation within a unified denoising process.
-Early diffusion steps tend to capture global structure, while later steps refine texture details.
-This progressive generation order aligns naturally with the requirements of virtual try-on.
-However, relying on a single-stage diffusion process remains inherently limited.
-In practice, many existing approaches still struggle to simultaneously ensure accurate garment-body alignment and high-fidelity texture reconstruction.
-The unified framework may fail to fully disentangle structure from detail, leading to compromised visual quality in the final output.
+Recent diffusion-based methods~\citep{kim2024stableviton,zhu2023tryondiffusion,xu2025ootdiffusion,choi2025improving,zhou2025flowattention} have become popular.
+The denoising process naturally progresses from coarse to fine: early steps capture global structure, while later steps refine texture details~\citep{balaji2022ediff,choi2022perception}.
+This progressive generation order aligns well with the requirements of virtual try-on, where both alignment and texture fidelity are essential. \textbf{However, relying on a single-stage diffusion process remains inherently limited}.
+In practice, existing approaches still struggle to ensure accurate garment-body alignment and high-fidelity detail reconstruction.
+Without explicitly disentangling structure from detail, the unified framework often produces compromised visual quality.